 Continued long-term daily olaparib was found to be safe and tolerable.
 Encouragingly, patients who showed a favourable response on earlier combination therapy maintained this response on olaparib monotherapy.British Journal of Cancer advance online publication, 16 July 2015; doi:10.1038/bjc.2015.256 www.bjcancer.com.

-British Journal of Cancer 07/2015; DOI:10.1038/bjc.2015.256 · 4.84 Impact Factor
+British Journal of Cancer 07/2015; 113(3).
+DOI:10.1038/bjc.2015.256 · 4.84 Impact Factor

 In study 1, 49 pts were treated with escalating doses of AZD3514 (A 35 pts, B 14 pts).
 Starting doses were 100 mg (A) and 1000 mg (B).
 The AZD3514 formulation was switched from capsules to tablets at 1000 mg QD.
 2000 mg BID was considered non-tolerable due to grade (G) 2 toxicities (nausea [N], vomiting [V]).
 No adverse events (AEs) met the dose-limiting toxicity (DLT) definition.
 Thirteen pts received AZD3514 in study 2, with starting doses of 250 mg QD.
 The most frequent drug-related AEs were N: G1/2 in 55/70 pts (79 %); G3 in 1 pt (1.4 %); & V: G1/2 in 34/70 pts (49 %) & G3 in 1 pt (1.4 %).
 PSA declines (≥50 %) were documented in 9/70 patients (13 %).
 Objective soft tissue responses per RECIST1.1 were observed in 4/24 (17 %) pts in study 1.

 Investigational New Drugs 04/2015; 33(3).
 DOI:10.1007/s10637-015-0235-5 · 2.92 Impact Factor

 [Show abstract][Hide abstract] ABSTRACT: Human papillomavirus (HPV), p16 expression, and TP53 mutations are known prognostic factors in head and neck squamous cell carcinoma, but their role in squamous cell carcinoma of the anal canal (SCCAC) is less well established.
 The objective of this study was to determine the prognostic significance of tumour HPV status, p16 and p53 expression, and mutations in TP53 in patients with SCCAC receiving (chemo)radiotherapy.